Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Experimental Results

 This points out the main limitation of rejection of changepoints, as it makes the assignment problem much more expensive.
 We should, therefore, be careful with the Average Run Length set for the changepoint detection, and not expect the assignment to take care of all false positives.

-As a final note, we must remember that, on average, the number of iterations is relatively small, around 115 iterations.
+As a final note, we must keep in mind that, on average, the number of iterations is relatively small, around 115 iterations.
 This is because, although this number can reach high values when the number of changepoints and/or rejections is high, both numbers are relatively small for most runs.